Azure-Samples/distributed-az-edge-framework/README.md

 ### Management Plane

-1. Arc based remote management.
+1. Arc based remote management, please refer to wiki [here](https://github.com/suneetnangia/distributed-az-edge-framework/wiki/Deployment-Plane-and-Service-Composition) for latest thinking around it.
 2. Guidance on how to manage edge workloads in nested/ISA 95 scenarios.

 ### Others